-Study Plans For The Academic Programs of Faculty of Business and Economics
+8th Study Plans for The Academic Programs of Faculty of Business and Economics

 Both the Business Administration Program and the Economics Program are split into Program Requirements and Program Electives.
-In order for a student to graduate with a degree in either Business Administration or Economics, they must complete all 58 CrHrs of Faculty Requirements and all 18 CrHrs of University Requirements in addition to the 42 CrHrs of Program Requirements and 21 CrHrs of Program Electives of their respective program.
-Additionally, in the Business Administration Program, if the student completes at least 15 credit hours from a single field of study within the Program Electives, then this student will graduate "With Specialization in" this field.
+In order for a student to graduate with a degree in either Business Administration or Economics, they must complete all 58 CrHrs of Faculty Requirements and all 18 CrHrs of University Requirements in addition to the 42 CrHrs of Program Requirements and 21 CrHrs of Program Electives of their respective program

-The Minor in Business Administration and the Minor in Economics contain both mandatory and elective courses.
+The training courses in Business Administration, Economics and Climate Change where all contain mandatory and elective courses.
 These courses represent the essential and general scientific background for students to gain introductory knowledge into the selected field of study.
-These Minor Programs are open to all students in the university.
-In order to complete a Minor Program, students must complete at least 11 CrHrs of Mandatory Courses and 7 Credit Hours of Elective Courses.
-Courses taken to fullfill the requirements of another program cannot count towards the elective course requirements of the Minors.
+These training courses are open to all students in the university.
+In order to complete a training courses, students must complete at least 11 CrHrs of Mandatory Courses and 7 Credit Hours of Elective Courses.